Mendelssohn Club of Kingston mckny.org Mendelssohn Club of Kingston mckny.org

 About Us

 The Mendelssohn Club of Kingston performs in and around the city of Kingston.
 Each December we present a standing-room-only concert at the venerable Old Dutch Church, our current rehearsal site.
-We have been fortunate to have the award-winning Kingston High School Choir and Kingston High School Brass Choir perform with us annually for the past 13 years.
+We have been fortunate to have the award-winning Kingston High School Choir and Kingston High School Brass Choir perform with us annually since 1998.

 The spring concert is held in late April or early May at the Old Dutch Church in Kingston.